Don’t Set Goals in 2021

 I replied, “Yeah, I’m different.
 It’s best for my well-being.”

-Later on, what she learned was that I was right.
+Later on, she learned that I was right.
 Neither of us knew a pandemic would occur, and any goals I would have set would have been washed away.

 If there is one thing we all learned in 2020, it’s that we can’t control or plan the future.
 But, we can control our habits, thoughts, and responses.
 That’s a core tenet of Ultimate Well-Being: By creating habits, control what you can control.
 We can control our efforts and our excitement for life, activities, relationships, and jobs.